 “A theft means the taking of property belonging to a person other than the criminal and it shall be subject to the provisions of the following Articles.”

 The punishment for theft varies depending upon the degree of crime committed.
-Typically, theft is punishable by jail sentence of at least six months or a fine.
-Having said that, Article 442 of the UAE Penal Code states that a theft committed in a means of transport is punishable with imprisonment of not less than one year.
-Article 441 also provides for imprisonment of up to seven years if theft is committed during night time and by a person carrying a weapon.
+Typically, theft is punishable by a jail sentence of at least six months or a fine.
+Having said that, Article 442 of the UAE Penal Code states that a theft committed by a means of transport is punishable with imprisonment of not less than one year.
+Article 441 also provides for imprisonment of up to seven years if theft is committed during nighttime and by a person carrying a weapon.

 If a person has committed robbery by coercion or threat to use a weapon with the purpose of either keeping, obtaining or running away with the stolen goods, he shall be punished with imprisonment ranging between three years to fifteen years under Article 438 of the UAE Penal Code.